turbot/guardrails-docs/docs/integrations/servicenow/guardrails-to-servicenow-sync/index.md

 * `ServiceNow > Turbot > Watches > Azure`
 * `ServiceNow > Turbot > Watches > GCP`

+## Tables and Configuration Items

+Guardrails can directly manage tables and records in your ServiceNow instance to sync cloud resource data.

-## Table and Configuration Item sync policies
+### Table and Configuration Item sync policies

 Once you have the applicable mods installed, new policies and controls will be added to the associated cloud resource type in Turbot Guardrails, `AWS > S3 > Bucket`.

 The primary function of the sync control is to ensure that cloud resources discovered and continously updated from AWS, Azure, and GCP in the Guardrail's CMDB is also extended to the ServiceNow system and CMDB tables.
 This synchronization is automatic and occurs whenever the data in the Guardrail CMDB is updated.

-## Table management
+### Table management

 The sync depends on defining a ServiceNow table to sync the records to.
 Each cloud resource type (AWS S3 Buckets, Azure Compute Instances, etc) are associated to their own table in the ServiceNow CMDB.
 Syncing can occur on:
 * New tables managed by Guardrails, e.g. `cmdb_ci_guardrails`
 * Extension tables managed by Guardrails, e.g. `cmdb_ci_aws_s3_bucket` extends global table `cmdb_ci_cloud_storage_account`.
 * Existing tables in SNOW, managed by Guardrails, e.g. `cloud_ci`

-### Creating or modifying tables
+#### Creating or modifying tables

 The Table management policy types follow a similar policy construct to the Configuration Item policies below:

 * `{Cloud Provider} > {Service} > {Resource Type} > ServiceNow > Table`
 * `{Cloud Provider} > {Service} > {Resource Type} > ServiceNow > Table > Definition`